danielrcollins1/OED-Expanded/traps.md

 **Pit; Locking**: This pit has a lid that closes behind the victims.
 The mechanisim can not be opened from inside without magic.
 Someone outside must force the cover: Force Door (2 in 6 + Strength Bonus).

-**Pit; Spiked**: The spikes at the bottom do and additional 1d6 damage on top of the fall damage.
+**Pit; Spiked**: The spikes at the bottom do an additional 1d6 damage on top of the fall damage.

 **Pit; Spiked, Poison**: The Spikes do 1d6 damage in addition to fall damage and are covered with poison.
 If the save for half fall damage is failed, the victim must then save vs. death.